tdblankenship/gifbot/README.md

 Setup an account on Heroku (download their client also):
 [Heroku](http://heroku.com).

-## Get your credentials
+## Setup

-All you really need is the BOT_ID from inside the dev.groupme site.

-Their API is very friendly to work with.

-Feel free to email me if you run into trouble or have suggestions.
+Get your BOTID from dev.groupme.com and configure it in the Heroku web client under settings

+Set your callback URL in the dev.groupme page to your heroku domain (your-heroku-app-name.herokuapp.com)